qwert-git/decision-maker-tool/readme.md

-# Criteria and Options Assessment Tool
+# Assessment Table Project

 ## Overview

-This is a simple single-page application for assessing various options based on different criteria.
-It utilizes HTML, CSS, and JavaScript along with the Bootstrap library to provide a minimalistic yet functional user interface.
+This project provides a single-page application for assessing different options based on various criteria.
+It allows you to add and remove both options and criteria, edit their names, and automatically calculates and displays maximum values for each criterion as well as a coefficient based on the option values and weights for each row.

 ## Features

-- Add new criteria (rows) and options (columns) dynamically.
-- Edit criteria and options directly within the table.
-- Delete specific criteria or options.
-- Automatically update and display the maximum value for each criterion based on the entered assessments.
+- **Add New Criteria**: You can dynamically add new rows to the table to represent different criteria.
+- **Add New Options**: You can dynamically add new columns to the table to represent different options.
+- **Edit Names**: The names for both options and criteria are editable.
+- **Delete Specific Criteria or Options**: Each criterion and option has a delete button for removal.
+- **Maximum Value Display**: Each row includes a cell that displays the maximum value among the options for that criterion.
+- **Coefficient Calculation**: Each option has a corresponding "Coef" column, which is calculated based on the maximum value in the row and the weight of the row.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript
+- jQuery
+- Bootstrap

 ## How to Use

-1. **Add Criteria**: Click on the "Add Row" button to add a new criterion.
+1. **Adding Criteria**: Click on the 'Add Criteria' button below the table to add a new row for criteria assessment.

-2. **Add Option**: Click on the "Add Column" button to add a new option.
+2. **Adding Options**: Click on the 'Add Option' button to add a new column for assessing different options.

-3. **Edit**: Click on the cell that you want to edit.
-The cells are editable, allowing you to change criteria names, option names, and values.
-4. **Delete**: Each criterion and option comes with a '✕' button beside it.
-Clicking this button will remove the criterion or option from the table.
+3. **Editing Names**: To edit the name of any criteria or option, click on the name; it's editable.

+4. **Assigning Values**: Click inside any table cell under an option and enter a numerical value for assessment.

+5. **Deleting Criteria or Options**: To delete any specific criteria or option, click the '✕' button next to its name.

+6. **View Max Value and Coefficient**: The 'Max Value' and 'Coef' columns update automatically based on the values you enter for each option.

+7. **Sorting and Filtering**: Currently, there is no sorting or filtering functionality.
+However, you are free to manually adjust values and the calculations update automatically.

+## How to Run

+1. Clone the repository to your local machine.
+2. Open `index.html` in your preferred web browser.

-## Dependencies
+## Contributing

-- Bootstrap 4.5.2
+If you'd like to contribute, please fork the repository and make changes as you'd like.
+Pull requests are warmly welcome.

-## Code Structure
+## License

-- `HTML`: The structure of the page including the table and buttons.
-- `CSS`: Styles to make the UI more user-friendly.
-Uses a gradient background and other basic styles.
-- `JavaScript`: Handles the logic for adding/deleting rows and columns, editing cells, and calculating maximum values.
+MIT

-## Installation
+## Credits

-Since this is a simple HTML file with embedded CSS and JavaScript, no specific installation steps are needed.
-Simply open the HTML file in a web browser.
+Developed by Aganur Ahundov.